Vietnam.vn - Nền tảng quảng bá Việt Nam

 Spokesperson of the Ministry of Foreign Affairs of Vietnam Pham Thu Hang.
 Photo: VNA

-Vietnam regrets the decision of the Paris Court of Appeal on the case and we have repeatedly expressed our views on this.
+Vietnam regrets the decision of the Paris Court of Appeal on the case and we have repeatedly expressed our views on this matter.
 Although the war is over, its severe consequences still have a profound impact on the country and people of Vietnam, including the long-term, serious consequences of Agent Orange/dioxin.

 Therefore, the Évry Court does not have sufficient jurisdiction to judge the actions of another sovereign state.
 On the morning of May 7, 2024, the Paris Court of Appeal (France) opened a hearing for Ms. Tran To Nga's lawsuit against 14 American chemical companies, including Monsanto, for producing and trading herbicides containing dioxin (Agent Orange) supplied to the US military for use during the Vietnam War.
-The Paris Court of Appeal on August 22, 2024 issued a ruling similar to the Ervy Court of First Instance.
+The Paris Court of Appeal on August 22, 2024 issued a verdict similar to the Ervy Court of First Instance.

 *Also at the press conference, answering a reporter's question about the British media reporting that the country had warned that citizens coming to Vietnam could be banned from leaving the country or have their passports confiscated, Foreign Ministry Spokesperson Pham Thu Hang said: